Joe O'Connor (referee): Early life

-O'Connor was born on March 30, 1892 in Charlestown.
+O'Connor was born on March 30, 1892, in Charlestown.
 He was the youngest of eight children born to Mr. and Mrs. Andrew O'Connor of Crookston, County Cork, Ireland.
 He graduated from the Mechanical Arts High School in 1907 and served in the United States Army during World War I.

 Boxing

 O'Connor became interested in boxing during his time in the Army.
 He made his professional debut as a referee for Frank Ducey, the matchmaker for the Casino Athletic Club of Lynn, Massachusetts.
 In 1920 he refereed the first ever bout regulated by the Massachusetts Boxing Commission - a fight between welterweights Nate Siegal and Paddy Flynn.

 On December 21, 1920, O'Connor refereed a bout between Harry Greb and Bob Roper.
-During the six round, Greb hit O'Connor in the mouth, which caused him to bleed profusely.
+During the sixth round, Greb hit O'Connor in the mouth, which caused him to bleed profusely.
 O'Connor grabbed Greb around the waist and planted him on his stool.
 Greb eventually won the 10 round fight by decision.

 In 1922 O'Connor officiated a bout between light-heavyweight champion Gene Tunney and Chuck Wiggins at Mechanics Hall.

 In 1924, Lawrence J. Sweeney of The Boston Globe questioned O'Connor's decision to declare Quntion Romero-Rojas victorious over Jack Renault.
 Sweeney felt that O'Connor had penalized Renault for "carrying" Romero-Rojas.
 The following year, O'Connor refereed a bout in which Jack Sharkey was given a 2 to 1 decision over George Cook.
 Sweeney wrote that Cook was entitled to the victory and that the officials who gave Sharkey the victory "have outlived their usefulness".
 He proclaimed that the decision would "just about ruin the sport in the Bay State".

 On February 7, 1927, O'Connor disqualified Al Mello in the first round of his fight with George Kid Lee.
 It was one of Mello's four career disqualifications for low punches and one of Lee's three victories over Mello.

 On April 2, 1928, O'Connor declared Roberto Roberti victorious over Ted Sandwina as a result of a foul in the third round of their fight at Mechanics' Hall.
 The Massachusetts Boxing Commission suspended Sandwina for three months for the foul.